Language Learning And Freedom

 - learning language that is not a fit with our perceptions, our “world” or our attitudes

 All of these methods, in fact, don’t require us to engage who we are, what we believe, what we see.
 They are designed only to engage a very limited aspect of our intellect.
 All we seem to need to is to call on is an aspect of our memory that is not creative nor asking us to engage ourselves.
 We have feelings, perceptions, understandings and are essentially meaning making machines!
 We inevitably are always making sense of what we are involved in by using a range of our capacities.
 The exercises mentioned above can cause a sense of confusion and of being disengaged from what we are learning.
 There is a feeling of inadequacy and a sense of not being who we really are.
 This can be a subtle but important factor that can affect our attitude towards learning languages and no doubt is one of the reasons why so many people give up on the activity at an early stage.

 Ways of learning languages that respect our sense of freedom.

-So what would language learning look like that called on all of us, on our understandings, on our perceptions, on our feelings and on a more wholistic view of our intellect.
+So what would language learning look like that called on all of us, on our understandings, on our perceptions, on our feelings and on a more holistic view of our intellect?
 Here are a few hallmarks of such learning:

 - we are expected to engage all of us in what we do – our feelings, our perceptions, our intellect, our senses etc